RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 in your code.
 (Try it and see what you get)

 Lines 13—20 are required to open the file.
 Why so many lines to open a file in Java?
-The additional code mainly comes form the fact that Java forces you to reckon with the possibility that the file you want to open is not going to be there.
+The additional code mainly comes from the fact that Java forces you to reckon with the possibility that the file you want to open is not going to be there.
 If you attempt to open a file that is not there you will get an error.
 A try/catch construct allows us to try things that are risky, and gracefully recover from an error if one occurs.
-The following example shows the general structure of a try catch block.
+The following example shows the general structure of a try/catch block.

 ::